North Ronaldsay sheep: Physical

 North Ronaldsays are very small sheep, an adaptation to the harsh, cold environment.
 Rams typically weigh around 30 kg, and ewes rarely exceed 25 kg, both standing around 41 cm high at the withers (shoulders).
 The sheep are slow-growing and a full-size carcass may weigh only 13.6 kg.

 The North Ronaldsay is a descendant of the primitive European short-tailed sheep breed.
 As the name of the descent parent would suggest, they have naturally short tails.
 Their bones are finer than other breeds and their head is dished (sloping inwards).
 Rams are all horned; these horns are typically ridged and spiraled.
-Only 20 percent of the ewes are horned; the rest are polled (hornless).
+Only 20 per cent of the ewes are horned; the rest are polled (hornless).

 Diet

 North Ronaldsay sheep have a highly unusual diet consisting almost solely of seaweed.
 This has evolved due to their unique location, confined to the shoreline by a 1.8 m dry stone wall, leaving only seaweed for food.
 Apart from the marine iguana, native to the Galapagos Islands, it is the only land animal known to have such a diet.
-Studies have shown that, due to preference and availability, the sheep eat mainly brown kelps.
-This discovery led to suggestions that kelp may be of use as an alternative food source for other livestock.
+Studies have shown that, due to preference and availability, the sheep eat mainly kelps (Laminaria digitata and Laminaria hyperborea).
+This discovery led to suggestions that these kelps may be of use as an alternative food source for other livestock.

 The grazing habits of the sheep have also adapted to their unusual diet: instead of grazing during the day and ruminating (digesting) at night as other sheep generally do, the North Ronaldsays graze as the tide uncovers the shore (twice in 24 hours), ruminating at high water.
 Feeding begins around 3.5 hours after high tide as the areas of kelp and seaweed are exposed.
 Four hours later, which is just after the low tide, feeding ends, allowing rumination to begin.
 This cycle reduces the chance of the sheep becoming stranded at sea by the incoming tide.

 In spring, mother ewes are taken to grasslands without access to seaweed for lambing, and are only returned to the shore around August.
 The other sheep (males and non-pregnant females) remain on the shore, primarily consuming seaweed, throughout the year.
 Unusually for sheep, the North Ronaldsay fattens in winter when storms throw larger amounts of kelp and seaweed onto the shore and food is abundant.

 The sheep's source of fresh water is limited to the few freshwater lochs and ponds along the seashore.
 This has led them to become very salt tolerant, as their diet is salt-rich, and access to fresh water is limited.
 Compared with other breeds of sheep, they can far better handle elements present in the sea salt.
 These empirical conclusions were drawn in a 1997 study, but the underlying biological mechanism has yet to be understood.